 Accounting Standards Codification ("ASC") 842, Leases ("ASC 842"), establishes a right of use model that requires a lessee to record a right of use asset and a lease liability for all leases with terms longer than 12 months.
 The Company is obligated under a number of non-cancellable operating lease agreements for land, buildings and equipment with terms, including renewal options reasonably certain to be exercised, extending through 2061.
-One building lease was subleased with terms that extended through June 30, 2021.
+Two building leases were subleased with terms that extended through December 31, 2023.